Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: New Results

-In summary, the results in Theorem \ref{FCLT} are very similar to Rio (2013) when $p\leq 2$ and the tail behavior of the function class is controlled by a polynomial.
-However, the results are achieved with simpler proofs.
-Because of the embedding result in Triebel (1983, 2.7.1), additional function classes are covered by Theorem \ref{FCLT} that are not contained in Rio (2013) when $p>2.$ Theorem \ref{FCLT} also covers cases when $\vartheta \leq 0$ and $p\leq \infty $ that are not covered by Rio (2013).
-However, in these situations somewhat stronger assumptions than (\ref{Cond_beta_sum1}) need to be imposed on dependence.
-Here the case $\vartheta =0$ and $p=\infty $ may be of particular interest since the tail behavior of $f\left( x\right) $ no longer necessarily satisfies $\lim_{\left\Vert x\right\Vert }f\left( x\right) \rightarrow 0$ (see Proposition 3 of NP).
-This is one example of a case not covered by the results in Rio (2013).

 The results in DMR are stated in general terms and form the basis for what is derived here.
-Nevertheless, on p.403-405 DMR provide a number of different approaches with which high level assumptions can be replaced with more primitive conditions.
-These methods do not lead to the sharpest possible results in terms of conditions imposed on $\beta _{m}$ for the classes of functions considered by Rio (2013) and results given here for functions whose tail decay is well controlled by a polynomial or are restricted to a bounded domain.
-In particular, Theorem \ref{FCLT} shows that $\vartheta >0,$ i.e. when tail behavior is controlled by polynomials, the functional CLT can be obtained without requiring the additional moment bound in (\ref{Moment_Bound}).
-As a result, neither the marginal distribution of $ \chi _{t}$ nor the dependence of the process need further restrictions beyond Condition (\ref{Cond_beta_sum1}).
-On the other hand, the results in DMR lead to similar conditions as the ones given in Theorem \ref{FCLT_MB} for spaces where $\vartheta \leq 0.$ The following result illustrates this.
-By exploiting condition (2.11) in DMR and applying Theorem 1 in Nickl and P \"{o}tscher (2007) one obtains the following.
+Nevertheless, on p.403-405 DMR provide a number of different approaches that can be used to replace high level assumptions with more primitive conditions.
+These methods do not lead to the sharpest possible results as far as conditions on $\beta_{m}$ are concerned for the classes of functions considered by Rio (2013).
+For functions whose tail decay is well controlled by a polynomial or for functions that are restricted to a bounded domain Theorem \ref{FCLT} also delivers sharper results.
+In particular, Theorem \ref{FCLT} shows that $\vartheta>0,$ i.e. when tail behavior is controlled by polynomials, the functional CLT can be obtained without requiring the additional moment bound in (\ref{Moment_Bound}).
+As a result, neither the marginal distribution of $\chi_{t}$ nor the dependence of the process need further restrictions beyond Condition (\ref{Cond_beta_sum1}).
+On the other hand, the results in DMR lead to similar conditions as the ones given in Theorem \ref{FCLT_MB} for spaces where $\vartheta\leq0.$ The following result illustrates this.
+By exploiting condition (2.11) in DMR and applying Theorem 1 in Nickl and P\"{o}tscher (2007) one obtains the following.